semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ## Block settings {#block-settings}

-Block settings apply to every job inside.
-Select a block to view its settings.
+Block settings apply to every job in the block.

 ### Prologue {#prologue}

-The prologue contains shell commands that run before every job begins.
+Commands in the *prologue* run before each job in the block.
 Use this to run common setup commands like downloading dependencies, setting the runtime version, or starting test services.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">